Force over Distance: Chapter 18

 //No thanks, genius.
 Not tonight.//

-//We need to know.// Rush had a driving edge to his thoughts that Young was learning to recognize.
-The man was unsettled by what was unfolding and wasn’t going to back off until he’d mapped the full implications of their eerie new skill, consequences be damned.
+//We need to know.// The man wasn’t gonna back off until he’d mapped the implications of their eerie new skill, consequences be damned.

 And the consequences usually were damned, damn it.